PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Introduction

 \section{Introduction}

 Driver distraction is a significant concern for road safety.
-Eurostat statistics report that in 2021 19,917 persons were killed in road accidents in the EU~\cite{road_stat_eu}.
-The precise number of road accidents resulting from distracted drivers is unclear.
-Despite estimates indicating that 5-25\% of European accidents result from driver distraction, encompassing activities such as cellphone or GPS usage, eating, smoking, or fatigue and stress, research conducted in real-life driving scenarios unveils that 68.3\% of crashes exhibit some signs of discernible distraction~\cite{distr_eu_2022}.
-To address this problem it is essential to integrate Human Machine Interface (HMI) technologies into advanced driver assistance systems (ADAS).
-In this paper we study the problem of recognising different situations of distracted driving based on in-car video analysis.
+According to Eurostat statistics, 20,400 people were killed in road accidents in the EU in 2023~\cite{Transport_2024}.
+The exact number of road accidents resulting from distracted drivers remains unclear.
+Austrian crash data indicate that distraction and inattention were responsible for 29\% of injury crashes and 25\% of fatal crashes in 2022\cite{STATISTIK_2024,distr_2023}.
+While estimates indicate that 5-25\% of European accidents result from driver distraction —encompassing activities such as cellphone or GPS usage, eating, smoking, fatigue or stress— research conducted in real-life driving scenarios unveils that 68.3\% of crashes exhibit some signs of discernible distraction~\cite{distr_eu_2022}.
+The consequences of these individual incidents cascade throughout the broader network.
+An initial crash frequently triggers dangerous traffic conditions, such as sudden congestion.
+Additionally, these traffic characteristics are directly linked to an increased likelihood of subsequent crash occurrences~\cite{roshandel2015impact}.
+Therefore, robust in-vehicle Driver Monitoring Systems (DMS) are not merely a feature for individual vehicle safety, but a foundational technology to improve the predictability, reliability, and safety of the entire transportation ecosystem.

-The field of computer vision, particularly using deep learning techniques, has seen significant breakthroughs that have been applied to the detection of driver distraction\cite{hongdetecting2022}.
-Various architecture models are in use, such as Convolutional Neural Networks (CNN)\cite{liu2023DADLightweight}, combinations of CNN and Long Short-Term Memory networks (CNN+LSTM)\cite{wharton2021ctanet}, and different adaptations of Transformer models\cite{peng2022transdarc,mohammed2024,wang2023FPT}.
-While progress has been made, there is still considerable room for further refinement of these technologies, especially when taking into account the trade-off between accuracy and efficiency.
+To fulfill this role, the core function of a driver monitoring system is to identify whether a driver is focused or distracted.
+These systems must determine whether the driver is attentively observing the road or engaging in other activities, such as glancing around the cabin or using a cellphone.
+This requires deploying advanced algorithms and machine learning techniques that can accurately analyze data from sensors and cameras.

+In this paper, we study the problem of recognizing different situations of distracted driving based on in-car video analysis.